Speaker articles

 The gut environment regulates bacterial gene expression which modulates susceptibility to bacteriophage infection

-Kevin Foster, University of Oxford, UK
+Kevin Foster, University of Oxford, USA

 Host control and the evolution of cooperation in host microbiomes